Joeeazy/alx-system_engineering-devops/0x07-networking_basics/README.md

 # OSI Model

-* What it is
 The OSI (Open Systems Interconnection) Model is a conceptual framework that standardizes the functions of a telecommunication or computing system into seven abstraction layers.

 Each layer serves a specific purpose and interacts with adjacent layers, providing a modular approach to understanding and designing network architectures.

 The model was developed by the International Organization for Standardization (ISO) to promote interoperability and compatibility between different systems and vendors.

-* How many layers it has
 The OSI Model consists of the following seven layers, listed from the lowest level to the highest level:

  * Physical Layer: Deals with the physical connection between devices, defining characteristics such as voltage levels, data rates, and physical connectors.